Latest News:

 Overview

-This batch system is based on a database (MySql), a script language (Perl) and an optional scalable administrative tool (component of Taktuk framework).
-It is composed of modules which interact only with database and are executed as independent programs.
-So formally, there is no API, the system is completely defined by the database schema.
+OAR architecture is based on a database (PostgreSQL (preferred) or MySQL), a script language (Perl) and an optional scalable administrative tool (e.g. Taktuk).
+It is composed of modules which interact mainly via the database and are executed as independent programs.
+Therefore, formally, there is no API, the system interaction is completely defined by the database schema.
 This approach eases the development of specific modules.
 Indeed, each module (such as schedulers) may be developed in any language having a database access library.

 • Batch and Interactive jobs